mullvad/mullvadvpn-app/README.md

 | Android | The four latest major releases|
 | iOS         | 13 and newer       |

+On Linux we test using the Gnome desktop environment.
+The app should, and probably does work in other DEs, but we don't regularly test those.

 ## Features

 Here is a table containing the features of the app accross platforms.
 This reflects the current